xherin1999/noetia/noetia-whitepaper-v0.1-beta34.md

 At the boundary, a Subject is a witness-instance; everything not typed as a Subject is Environment for boundary-typing purposes.

+“Mind” is used here as a boundary-type label, not as a claim about intelligence, thought, consciousness, personhood, or humanity.

 **Type-level sovereignty vs ocean weight.**
 In this document, “sovereignty” is **type-level**: a handle that can produce an admissible witness under an accepted fork is a Subject for obligation-typing.
 De facto leverage (“weight”) is an emergent property of the **P2P admissibility ocean** (acceptance histories, routing reach, service access, collateral/insurance depth, audit connectivity).